kgiszewski/ArchetypeManual/02 - Configuration.md

 You can pass in a custom function into the label with the following syntax `{{myFunction(propertyName)}}`.

+You can pass args to your label template too, please keep reading thru the examples if interested.

 Make sure your function is available to Umbraco by adding your custom code to a package manifest.

 ### Promises and Dependency Injection in Label Templates